-Precluded Course: GOVN 440 is a cross-listed course—a course listed under 3 different disciplines—GLST 440 and POLI 440.
-GOVN 440 may not be taken for credit by students who have obtained credit for GLST 440 or POLI 440.
+Precluded Course: GOVN 440 is a cross-listed course—a course listed under 3 different disciplines—GOVN 540, GLST 440 and POLI 440.
+GOVN 440 may not be taken for credit by students who have obtained credit for GOVN 540, GLST 440 or POLI 440.

 The course is divided into four parts.
 The first part explores different approaches to explaining law and governance at the global level.
 It also reviews the development of law and governance processes and institutions at the global level and the factors that influenced these developments.
-The second part covers global legal governance and the use of violence, and the relationship of the UN, and International Criminal Tribunals to the laws of war.
+The second part covers global legal governance and the use of violence, and the relationship of the UN and International Criminal Tribunals to the laws of war.
 The third part examines the expansion of international law into new areas, such as the development of international agreements and legal instruments to protect such things as human rights and the environment.
-The fourth part explores law and governance in the economic realm; it reviews the major financial institutions, their origins and the sources of law in these areas.
-It also explores the impact of global social movements on the key multilateral economic institutions that govern the global political economy: the International Monetary Fund ( IMF), the World Bank, and the World Trade Organization (WTO).
-In Governance 440 students develop a sophisticated understanding of the intellectual terrain of governance and law in a globalized world.
+The fourth part explores law and governance in the economic realm; it reviews the major financial institutions, their origins, and the sources of law in these areas.
+It also explores the impact of global social movements on the key multilateral economic institutions that govern the global political economy: the International Monetary Fund, the World Bank, and the World Trade Organization.
+In addition, it critically evaluates how theoretical formulations regarding global governance impact differently the Global South, as they may perpetuate neocolonial practices.
+In GOVN 440 students develop a sophisticated understanding of the intellectual terrain of governance and law in a globalized world.

-Part I: The Politics and History of Global Governance and Law
+Part I: The Politics and History of International Law and Global Governance

-- Unit 1: The Politics of International Law and Global Governance
+- Unit 2: The Structure and Foundations of Global Governance

 Part II: Governing the Use of Force through Law